 There’s absolutely no reason for you to be spending 100% when renting out a car, especially since they always try and charge you for extra services.
-We’ve put together a list of 7 car rental hacks that will end up saving you over 50% on your next rental.
+We’ve put together a list of 7 tips for renting a car that will end up saving you over 50% on your next rental.

 Throughout this guide, we’re going to use Enterprise Car Rental as an example since I enjoy using their service.
 See one that’s not on here and should be?
 Let us know in the comments below.